-Robert Indiana is one of America’s most renown contemporary artists.
+Robert Indiana was one of America’s most renown contemporary artists.
 His iconic works are recognized throughout the world.

 Early Life and Education

 Robert Indiana was born in New Castle, Indiana in 1928.
 He was adopted by Earl and Carmen Clark, who moved often, resulting in Robert being pulled in and out of different schools.
-Indiana attributes the family living, in twenty-one houses before he was seventeen, to his mother’s ‘wanderlust.’
+Indiana attributed the family living in twenty-one houses before he was seventeen, to his mother’s ‘wanderlust.’